Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Introduction Introduction.

-We implement both static and dynamic versions of our technique in two dimensions, using the Hilbert and Z-curves.
-Our Z-order implementation easily generalises to $\mathbb{R}^d$ via $d$-dimensional Morton encodings.
-We compare our method against the state-of-the-art planar range reporting structures.
-Additionally, we observe that many modern algorithms use range reporting as a subroutine~\cite{Ali2018Maximum,buchin2025roadster,Gudmundsson2021Practical,Gudmundsson2023Practical,Kim2024SGIR,Hoog2025Efficient,Yershova2007Improving}.
-While a complete survey is beyond our scope, we zoom in on a recent work by van der Hoog et al.~\cite{Hoog2025Efficient}, who perform trajectory clustering under the Fréchet distance.
-To create a realistic testbed for our algorithms, we isolate their data set and distance queries and use it as a benchmark.
+We implement both planar static and dynamic versions of our technique, using the Hilbert and Z-curves.
+Our Z-order implementation generalises to $\mathbb{R}^d$ via $d$-dimensional Morton encodings.
+We compare our method against the state-of-the-art range reporting structures.

-\paragraph{Results and contribution.} Through a variety of real-world data sets, clustering benchmarks and synthetic data sets we evaluate static and dynamic performance of modern distance query structures and our approach.
-We compare our approach to the CGAL library, the highly-optimised Boost geometric library, and the recent PAM library by Sun and Blelloch~\cite{SunBlelloch2019ALENEX}.
-In Section~\ref{sec:experiments} we briefly explain that all other implementations are not competitive in our sequential test setting.

-In a static setting, the primary benefit of our \texttt{Curve} method is that it is considerably simpler.
-It frequently offers faster construction times on large data and natively uses less memory since it stores only $P$ in an array.
-For queries, our \texttt{Curve} method is competitive with the highly optimised Boost libraries and it outperforms CGAL~\cite{cgal} and PAM~\cite{SunBlelloch2019ALENEX}.
-We additionally observe that on our tests, PAM is a significantly sequentially slower than CGAL and Boost.
-On query sets with many empty queries, the Boost $R$-trees become the preferred method because they can terminate early.
-We note that the three implementations of Boost, statically, have near-identical performance.
-We thereby argue that their performance primarily comes from their ordering along a SFC and not the surrounding structure.

-In a dynamic setting, the Boost structures differentiate themselves.
-This supports our conjecture that the static $R$-trees are fast due to their construction along a SFC.
-The PAM and CGAL libraries are dynamically not competitive.
-Our approach is dynamically considerably faster: providing a median speedup of a factor 4.5 and 2.1 for insertions and queries compared to Boost.
+\subparagraph{Results and contribution.} Our approach is deliberately simple and can be implemented in fewer than 200 lines of code, offering a practical advantage over more elaborate state-of-the-art structures.
+Using a range of synthetic and real-world data sets, we evaluate both the static and dynamic performance of modern distance-query structures (see Table~\ref{tab:implementations}).
+Preliminary experiments indicate that \texttt{CGAL-Kd}, \texttt{CGAL-RTree}, and \texttt{ParGeo} perform poorly compared with the remaining implementations, and we therefore exclude them from further evaluation.

+In the static setting, where no points are inserted into or deleted from the data structure, we compare our approach to the state-of-the-art in terms of construction time, query time, and memory usage.
+We conclude that both \texttt{PAM} and \texttt{PkD-tree} perform significantly worse than the \texttt{Boost} variants and our implementations, both in terms of construction time and query time, despite claims presented in~\cite{SunBlelloch2019ALENEX} and \cite{Men2025SIGMOD} that these implementations are competitive even in a sequential setting.
+In terms of construction time, our approach outperforms all other implementations, due to the simplicity of our data structure.